 It’s Asian American Pacific Islander Month!
 Discover AAPI inspired recipes and learn more about Qigong, a traditional Chinese practice for movement.

 The Nutrition Facts label on food packages provides helpful information.
 It is a great tool to use when planning menus to determine creditable foods.
 Our partners at the Institute of Child nutrition created a resource focused on how to use the Nutrition Facts label to credit certain foods in the CACFP.

-Sesame Street in Communities added new resources to their Staying Healthy topic page to help all families build healthy habits as a foundation for lifelong well-being.
+There are many ways grown-ups can help children take care of their physical, social, emotional, and spiritual well-being.
+Our partners at Sesame Street in Communities have created new resources to help all families build healthy habits as a foundation for lifelong well-being.

 This year, provider appreciation day is May 12 and is all about saying “thank you“ to America’s child care providers.
 A simple gesture can mean the world to the workforce that keeps the rest of the workforce going.
 Our partners at Child Care Aware of America make it easy to say #ThankYouChildCare with their toolkit of resources in English and Spanish, and a few easy activities that make a provider feel appreciated.